Long-Range Repulsion Between Chromosomes in Mammalian Oocyte Spindles: Calculation of Microtubule Cross-Sectional Density from Observed Retardance

-MTs are birefriengent primarily because they are long cylinders of high refractive index ~\cite{Sato1975}.
-We can use a model based on this effect to relate the observed retsardance to the average 2D cross-sectional density in the direction perpendicular to the MTs $\langle \rho \rangle$.
-To do this, we calculate the average retardance in a $2 \um \times 2 \um$ square in the center of the spindle.
-Assuming that light remains collimated as it passes through the spindle (SI 1), we follow reference~\cite{Oldenbourg1998} to calculate $\langle \rho \rangle$ from the measured retardance $r$ and the sample thickness $2R_{0}$.
-By definition, the retardance of a sample depends on its thickness and the refractive index mismatch $\Delta n = n_{\text{slow}}-n_{\text{fast}}$ between light polarized along the fast and slow optical axes,
+Microtubules exhibit ``form birefringence''; that is, their birefringence arises predominantly from their rod-like shape and their high refractive index relative to the surrounding medium, rather than ``stress birefringence'' (arising from anisotropic mechanical strain) or ``intrinsic birefringence'' (arising from anisotropic distribution of oriented chemical bonds)~\cite{Sato1975}.
+Here, we construct a model, based on Wiener's equation for form birefringence~\cite{Wiener1912}, that relates the observed retardance of a sample of microtubules coherently aligned in a direction $\xhat$ perpendicular to the optical axis $\ohat$ with the average 2D cross-sectional density $\rho_{0}$ of the microtubules in the plane perpendicular to $\xhat$.
+By definition, the retardance of a sample is proportional to its thickness $T$ and the refractive index mismatch $\Delta n = n_{\text{slow}}-n_{\text{fast}}$ between light polarized along the fast and slow optical axes,